id-bioinfo/F1ALA/README.md

-# TIPars2: An ultrafast and memory-efficient ancestral lineage annotator for huge SARS-CoV-2 phylogeny using F1-score
+# F1ALA: ultrafast and memory-efficient Ancestral Lineage Annotation for huge SARS-CoV-2 phylogeny using F1-score

-The unprecedented scale of the global SARS-CoV-2 phylogeny overwhelmed most common ancestral lineage annotation methods (such as matUtils and PastML) when inferring the PANGO lineage information to a rooted tree with labeled taxa.
+The unprecedented scale of the global SARS-CoV-2 phylogeny overwhelmed most common ancestral lineage annotation methods (such as matUtils and PastML) when annotating the PANGO lineage information to unlabeled nodes in a rooted tree.
 Furthermore, the accuracy of these annotation methods has not been clearly elucidated.
-To resolve these challenges, we developed an efficient and accurate ancestral lineage annotation method (TIPars2) utilizing F1-score to evaluate the confidence for assigning a lineage annotation at a specific ancestor node using taxa lineage labels.
-TIPars2 achieved ultrafast speed (less than 13 minutes) with significant less memory usage (3.6 GB) for annotating 2,277 PANGO lineages in a phylogeny with 5.26 million taxa, allowing real-time lineage tracking to be performed on a laptop computer.
-Benchmarking on three phylogenies with 100K, 660K and 5.26M taxa, TIPars2 significantly outperformed matUtils and was comparable to PastML on the annotation accuracy in both empirical and simulated tests.
-The high efficiency of TIPars2 enables the refinement of a huge SARS-CoV-2 phylogeny by pruning all taxa with inconsistent label compared to their closest annotated ancestors and re-inserting them back.
+To resolve these challenges, we developed an efficient and accurate ancestral lineage annotation method (F1ALA).
+It utilizes F1-score to evaluate the confidence for assigning a lineage annotation at a specific ancestor node given lineage labels of taxa in the tree.
+F1ALA achieved ultrafast speed (less than 13 minutes) with significant less memory usage (3.6 GB) for annotating 2,277 PANGO lineages in a phylogeny with 5.26 million taxa, allowing real-time lineage tracking to be performed on a laptop computer.
+Benchmarking on three phylogenies with 100K, 660K and 5.26M taxa, F1ALA significantly outperformed matUtils and was comparable to PastML on the annotation accuracy in both empirical and simulated tests.
+The high efficiency of F1ALA enables the refinement of a huge SARS-CoV-2 phylogeny by pruning all taxa with inconsistent label compared to their closest annotation nodes and re-inserting them back.
 We demonstrated that this refinement was able to optimize the SARS-CoV-2 phylogenetic tree topology achieving a larger tree log-likelihood and a smaller parsimony score.

-If there is any question about using TIPars2, please send email to tipars@d24h.hk.
+If there is any question about using F1ALA, please send email to tipars@d24h.hk.

 # How It Works